tech-rules/DAVE2-Keras/README.md

 ![](images/crop_2.png?raw=true)
 ![](images/crop_3.png?raw=true)

+  A big concern in this project was to avoid overfitting and be able to generalize for different tracks.
+Track-1 did not have much variation in lighting conditions and the track was very flat (no uphill, downhill, banking on curves etc.).
+In order to include such variation in training data, I have used data augmentation using Keras [ImageDataGenerator](https://keras.io/preprocessing/image/).

   Decision to augment data for reducing overfitting and be able handle different kind of tracks.
   Benefits of using generator for data augmentation.
   Keras image preprocessing generator fits the bill. in-built and flexibility to extend via pre-processing function.